johyexson/Retail_Sales_Analysis/README.md

 # Summary of Findings
 There was a downward slope in the monthly sales growth from September to December.
 Findings were conducted and I discovered that there was an upsurge in competition around the store area during that period, this led to decrease in customers as well as low sales.
 Also, Beans was the highest selling product that yielded more profit in terms of sale and revenue.
 # Recommendations
-* Focus on customer retention by offering incentives such as discounts to attract their interest
+* Focus on customer retention and employ marketing strategies like offering incentives such as discounts to arouse their interest
-* Conduct customer survey and utilise feeback to improve sales performance
+* Conduct customer survey and utilise feeback to improve consumer satisfaction as well as sales performance
-* Stock products that yeilded more profits and were higher in demands
+* Stock products that yielded more profits and were higher in demands
 # Code
 You can explore the code [here](https://github.com/johyexson/Retail_Sales_Analysis/blob/main/Retail_Sales_Analysis.sql)
 # Dashboard